 When we say our work has purpose, we mean it.
 We’re driven by the knowledge that everything we do contributes to better health outcomes, both indirectly - in placing the talent to achieve our clients’ missions - and directly, enabling more informed decision-making through investment in patient-focussed initiatives.

-During 2021 RBW Consulting fully funded a project led by Rare Disease Research Partners to dig deeper into the mental health impact of a rare disease diagnosis.
+During 2021 and 2022, we fully funded a project led by Rare Disease Research Partners to dig deeper into the mental health impact of a rare disease diagnosis.
 The goal was to shine a spotlight on the issues, prompt discussion and create a set of guidelines on the practical ways that all those involved can work together to optimally support those living with a rare disease at the point of diagnosis.